mambelli/git-novice2/_episodes/16-collab-branch-and-pr.md

 This creates a separate area for us to work in and add changes.
 It's a bit like how we cloned the repository in a separate place in the last lesson.
 However, we can also push our branch to the remote repository and keep it backed up.

-We'll add a function that takes in a list, and squares all of the elements in it, returning a new array:
+We'll add a function that takes in a list, and squares all of the elements in it, returning a new array.
+In the `src/planetsmath/` directory:
 ~~~
 $ nano functions.py
 $ tail -n 2 functions.py